 David joined EERI in 1992 and is a Charter Member of the Southern California Chapter.
 He is an active member of the EERI Initiatives Development Committee and has participated in the Friedman Family Visiting Professionals Program.
-David has served on the Board of Directors of numerous other organizations including the California Preservation Foundation, Pasadena Heritage, USC Architectural Guild, SEAONC, SEAOSC, and SEAOC, and is currently on the Board of Governors of the Structural Engineers Institute of ASCE.
-Also, David has served as the SEAOC appointed Alternate Structural Engineer Member on the California Historical Building Safety Board since 2007.
+David has served on the Board of Directors of numerous other organizations including the California Preservation Foundation, Pasadena Heritage, USC Architectural Guild, SEAONC, SEAOSC, and SEAOC, and is currently on the Board Los Angeles Conservancy and the Board of Governors of the Structural Engineers Institute of ASCE, as well as the EERI Board of Directors.
+David has also served as the SEAOC appointed Alternate Structural Engineer Member on the California Historical Building Safety Board since 2007.

 In 2014, David was named to Los Angeles Mayor Eric Garcetti’s Mayoral Seismic Safety Task Force to perform a year-long study of seismic risk in Los Angeles, resulting in the Mayor’s Resilience by Design report.
 The focus of the study was to improve community resilience.
 The report included the basis for the recent Los Angeles’ seismic retrofit ordinances – the strictest seismic retrofit ordinances in the nation.